Mallard: In culture

 Make Way for Ducklings is a children's picture book written and illustrated by Robert McCloskey.
 The book centers on a pair of mallards who raise their ducklings in the Boston Public Garden.

 Migration is an animated adventure comedy film produced by Universal Pictures and Illumination.
-The story follows a family of mallards who try to migrate from New England to Jamaica.
+The story follows a family of mallards that live in a pond in New England and go on vacation in Jamaica.

 The world's loneliest duck, named "Trevor" by locals after New Zealand politician Trevor Mallard, appeared without explanation on the Pacific island of Niue, dying there in 2019.